 From Pakistan to Egypt, Iran war drives up fuel prices in the Global South

-Developing economies in Asia, Africa, and the Middle East are bearing the brunt of surging energy costs.
+Developing economies in Asia, Africa and the Middle East are bearing the brunt of surging energy costs.

 As the United States-Israeli war with Iran sends tremors through the global economy, the poorest members of the Global South are the most exposed to the fallout.